 The Ministry has an integrated suite of programs and strategies to support this objective's implementation.
 Programs are delivered through various methods including agreements and partnerships with other government bodies, industry associations, expert program delivery agents, local governments, education institutions, and public health.
-Under Grow BC, this includes implementation of Year 2 actions under the The Path Forward: A blueprint for B.C.'s tree fruit industry and supports for industry renewal and regional extension.
+Under Grow BC, this includes supports for industry renewal and regional extension.
 Under Buy BC, this involves evaluations and audits to support the refinement and further targeting of Buy BC programming to meet industry needs.
-Under Feed BC, the forecast forward reflects anticipated growth supported by two Ministry mandates to expand Feed BC and to integrate

-Feed BC into K-12 schools in collaboration with the Ministry of Education and Child Care's mandate to ensure students are fed for learning.
+Under Feed BC, the forecast forward reflects anticipated growth supported by two Ministry mandates to expand Feed BC and to integrate Feed BC into K-12 schools in collaboration with the Ministry of Education and Child Care's mandate to ensure students are fed for learning.